NEW ZEALAND LIGHTHOUSES

 In 1837 19 4 the Sydney Packet ran aground and was Otago's first shipwreck.
 17

-Captain Johnson who was surveying the coast for lighthouse sites reported to the Commissioner of Customs in 1874, "vessels trading between Port Chalmers and the Northern ports pass very close to this part of the coast, and vessels bound to and from Oamaru and Timaru specially have to go very near the Fish Reef.
+Captain Johnson reported to the Commissioner of Customs in 1874, "vessels trading between Port Chalmers and the Northern ports pass very close to this part of the coast, and vessels bound to and from Oamaru and Timaru specially have to go very near the Fish Reef.
 Here, therefore, a coastal light is seriously needed, and I am of the opinion that a light should be erected as soon as possible."
 4

 In 1876 the Marine Department decided to build a costal light at Katiki Point, south of Moeraki for the safety of the shipping trade between Port Chambers, Oamaru and Lyttelton.
 Also the farming community had increased port traffic in the area.
 The Oamaru authorities were put out over Moeraki being chosen as a costal light as they had hoped their own light would be upgraded.
 They were also ordered to change their harbour light from white to red which sealed it's fate of never being a costal light.
 See Cape Wanbrow 2

 Construction of the lighthouse commenced in 1876 but was delayed by bad weather.
 Just before the light was to be lit a severe storm struck and shook the tower so violently the lamp glass broke.
 The lamp was replaced and the wooden tower had to be strengthened before the light was lit in April 22 91 , 1878.
 1

 Cost to build £4288.
 91

 Exhibition of Fixed White Light on the Moeraki Peninsula, and alteration of Color of Lights on Cape Wanbrow and Oamaru Breakwater.